iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     ```

     > _NOTE:_
     > The field `FSTYPE` of each IOMesh block device should be blank.
-If not, the block device will be filtered out by the device selector.

     > _NOTE:_
     > The status of a block device will only be updated when the disk is unplugged.
 Therefore, if a disk is partitioned or formatted, its status will not be immediately updated.
 To update information about disk  partitioning and formatting, run the command `kubectl delete pod -n iomesh-system -l app=openebs-ndm` to restart the NDM pod, which will trigger a disk scan.